There are many techniques for metal plate-based printmaking, also known as intaglio.

 We have two distinct ranges, both mixed to deliver the best results for the most demanding printmakers and artists.

 Our most well-known inks are the traditional Charbonnel Intaglio Inks, made up of 54 colours including two metallics and 10 blacks.
 You can choose from 60ml tubes and 200ml pots in all colours.
 Our blacks also come in larger 800ml pots.

 We also offer a range of oil additives designed to be mixed with Charbonnel Intaglio Inks.
 These allow you to change the ink’s viscosity, transparency and brilliance.
 Clear oil thins inks when they are too thick.
 Greasy oil helps you create tints.

-We also make supplementary products formulated to accompany Charbonnel Aqua Wash inks.
-Aqua Wash solvent-free transparent medium can be mixed with Aqua Wash inks to increase transparency, thin and lighten.
-Aqua Wash Oil is equivalent to the clear, greasy, strong oils of our oil-based range.
+We also manufacture complementary products specially formulated to accompany Charbonnel inks.
+The solvent-free clear medium can be mixed with the water-washable printing inks to increase transparency, thin and lighten, while the water-washable printing ink oil is equivalent to the clear, greasy and strong oils in our oil-based line.

 An intaglio print is not a mere reproduction.
 It’s an original creation.
 The paper used is a vital part of the composition.
 There are a wide range of paper weights, absorbencies, compositions, thicknesses, colours and finishes available to suit your needs.

 When printing with metal plates, the paper used must be able to withstand the dampening and compression of the press.
 This means that it should be very elastic and strong.
 The paper you choose should have a soft, unfinished and uncoated surface.
 To ensure the longevity of your prints, it should also be resistant to degradation and ageing.